Deep Visual Odometry with Events and Frames: Experiments

-It is worth noting how effective processing and fusion of event data is particularly important to achieve high performance on this benchmark.
+It is worth noting how effective processing and fusion of event data is particularly important to achieve high performance in these benchmarks.
 Indeed, naive adaptations of DPVO for event processing fall short, while specialized event fusion techniques, like ours, can achieve better generalization and transfer to real-world data.